 The Beats Solo Pro's integrated microphone has mediocre noise handling.
 It struggles to separate background noise from actual speech.
 This microphone is better suited for very quiet environments.

 The Beats Solo Pro's battery life performance is decent.
 It has a good 24-hour battery life on a single charge, which should be more than enough for most and won't require daily charging.
 They also don't take too long to charge, which is great.
 However, they don't have any power-saving feature, so be sure to fold them to power them off, or else they will drain out.
 On the upside, if you disable the ANC, you can get up to 40 hours of continuous playback time according to the manufacturer.
 The headphones can be used wired with a lightning cable, but you'll need to purchase one separately as no audio cable is included in the box.
+If you want a pair of on-ear headphones with a much longer lasting battery, check out the similarly-performing JBL CLUB 700BT Wireless.

 There's a Beats app that is available on both iOS and Android, but it barely does anything.
 All you get is an interface to control between ANC off, ANC on, and the talk-through mode.